Story of the First Nations Version

 Boozhoo Niijii bimadazig, Terry Wildman nindishnakaz.

-Christian Ministry has been my life for over 40 years, with over 20 years of pastoral service, 5 years of missionary work among the Hopi, 10 years traveling in cross-cultural evangelism with Native Americans, and over 5 years in Bible Translation in partnership with OneBook of Canada.
-My education has been eclectic and informal, combined with some formal college classes.
+Christian ministry has been my life for over 40 years, including over 20 years of pastoral service, five years of cross-cultural work among the Hopi, ten years traveling in cross-cultural evangelism with Native Americans, and over five years in Bible translation in partnership with OneBook of Canada.
+My education has been eclectic and informal, combined with some formal academic classes.
 We founded Rain Ministries in 2002 as an Arizona non-profit organization while living on the Hopi Indian Reservation in Northern Arizona.
 I continue to serve as Chief Director.
 I have also been serving with Native InterVarsity as the Director of Spiritual Growth and Leadership Development since June 2020.
 I also serve on the Wiconi Family Camp and Powwow Leadership Council.

-Finally, in November 2012 my wife and I attended a meeting on the Torres Martinez Reservation in Southern California to explore reconciliation.
+Finally, in November 2012, my wife and I attended a meeting on the Torres Martinez Reservation in Southern California to explore reconciliation.
 Several organizations were involved.
 I was asked to share some of my Scripture rewordings.
 I also asked for prayer regarding the need for this kind of translation.
 After prayer and much encouragement from others, I finally became convinced that I was the one called to do this translation.
-I put out a request to our supporters and soon a significant sum came in that would cover me working on it for 6 months.
+I put out a request to our supporters, and soon a significant sum came in that would cover me working on it for six months.

-Beginning with the Christmas story, we soon self-published a hardcover children’s book Birth of the Chosen One to raise awareness of the project.
-On September 3rd, 2024 a new version of Birth of the Chosen One will be published by InterVarsity Press.
+Beginning with the Christmas story, we soon self-published a hardcover children’s book, Birth of the Chosen One, illustrated by a man with Native ancestry living in Japan, to raise awareness of the project.
+On September 3, 2024, a new version of Birth of the Chosen One was published by InterVarsity Press.
+Since the it has received 6 awards in children’s books categories.

-Then in 2014, we published When the Great Spirit Walked Among Us, a harmony of the Gospels told in the style of the FNV.
+Then, in 2014, we published When the Great Spirit Walked Among Us, a harmony of the Gospels told in the style of the FNV.
 Finally, in January of 2015, I settled in to begin the verse-by-verse translation of the New Testament with Matthew.
-Early in my efforts, on April 1st, 2015 we received an email from Wayne Johnson, then CEO of OneBook Canada, a Bible Translation Organization.
+Early in my efforts, on April 1, 2015, we received an email from Wayne Johnson, then CEO of OneBook Canada, a Bible translation organization.
 He had discovered our FNV Project website from a Google search.
-After several phone conversations and a meeting together, Rain Ministries, our nonprofit, entered into a partnership in June of 2015 with OneBook to produce the First Nations Version New Testament.
+After several phone conversations and a meeting together, Rain Ministries entered into a partnership in June 2015 with OneBook to produce the First Nations Version New Testament.

-In the first 2 years of this project, Rain Ministries produced 2 paperback books, Gospel of Luke and Ephesians and Walking the Good Road: The Gospels, Acts, and Ephesians.
-Several ministries have adopted and adapted the use of these for their Native Departments: Foursquare Native Ministries, Lutheran Indian Ministries, Montana Indian Ministries, Native Intervarsity, and Cru Nations.
+In the first two years of this project, Rain Ministries produced two paperback books: Gospel of Luke and Ephesians and Walking the Good Road: The Gospels, Acts, and Ephesians.
+Several ministries have adopted and adapted the use of these for their Native departments: Foursquare Native Ministries, Lutheran Indian Ministries, Montana Indian Ministries, Native InterVarsity, and Cru Nations.
 The response has been greater than we expected.

-On August 31st, 2021, the FNV New Testament was released by the publisher InterVarsity Press.
+On August 31, 2021, the FNV New Testament was released by the publisher InterVarsity Press.
+Since then it has sold more that 100,000 copies.

-As of July 1st, 2022, IV Press agreed to publish the First Nations Version of Psalms and Proverbs.
-We anticipate a two-year time frame and have formed a new translation council to launch the project.
-The council formally launched the project with an in-person gathering at the InterVarsity Press facility near Chicago on August 15-18, 2022.
+As of July 1, 2022, IV Press agreed to publish the First Nations Version of Psalms and Proverbs.
+We anticipated a two-year time frame and formed a new translation council to launch the project.
+The council formally launched the project with an in-person gathering at the InterVarsity Press facility near Chicago on August 15–18, 2022.
+The translation was finished and turned over to InterVarsity Press for publication in May of 2024.
+Then on August 5th 2025 it was released.

 More info about the Psalms and Proverbs Project here: